Lukecn1/evaluation_metric/README.md

 # Text Similarity Assesment using BERT

-Using the contextually-dependent embeddings obtained from BERT to assess the similarity of a candidate- and reference-text using cosine similarity.
+Using the contextually-dependent word-embeddings obtained from pretrained transformer models (primarily BERT models) to assess the similarity of a candidate- and reference-text pair using cosine similarity.
 The main application of this metric is to assess the similarity between a candidate- and reference-summary.

 ### Algorithm